abcamiletto/flex/README.md

 - [x] Fix examples
 - [x] Modelling without motor inertias
 - [ ] Raise error if cost function with theta when in previous case
+- [ ] Add a method "solve" to optimizer instead of returning on load_problem
+- [ ] Convert result to numpy array and make sure you can iterate on it
+- [ ] Return T if we're minimizing it

 To do or not to do?
 - [x] Implementation of a minimum time cost function